Shahed 131: Russo-Ukrainian war

-It was used in the 2022 Russian invasion of Ukraine, under a Russian name Geran-1.
+It was used in the Russo-Ukrainian war, under a Russian name Geran-1.
 A simplified version is also called Geran-3 where the diesel engine has been replaced with a DLE-60 twin gasoline engine.
+The use of the Shahed-131/Geran-1 by Russia is part of a strategy to employ economical, expendable platforms for precision strikes, often launched in swarms to overwhelm air defenses.